wp-plugins/youtube-video-player/readme.txt

 Initial Volume is the default volume for your YouTube videos.

+= Is it possible completely hide the YouTube Icon =

+Dear users, unfortunately YouTube API doesn't allow us to do this.

 We also recommend you to take a look for this useful plugins - [WordPress Coming Soon plugin](https://wordpress.org/plugins/coming-soon-page/), [WordPress Facebook like box](http://wpdevart.com/wordpress-facebook-like-box-plugin),  [WordPress Lightbox](https://wordpress.org/plugins/wp-lightbox-2), [WordPress Poll](http://wordpress.org/plugins/polls-widget), [WordPress Countdown](https://wordpress.org/plugins/widget-countdown) .

 == Screenshots ==